-Plan members who are age 50 or older and not eligible for full benefits as described above, are entitled to a monthly pension upon retirement.
+Plan members who are within 10 years of normal retirement and not eligible for full benefits as described above, are entitled to a monthly pension upon retirement.
 However, the pension is reduced due to early retirement.
-The reduction is based on one-half of one percent for each tenth of a year (5 percent per year) that the member is short of the applicable full pension threshold.
+For the Executive Pension Plan and Employee Pension Plan - Part A, the reduction is based on one-half of one percent for each tenth of a year (5% per year) that the member is short of the applicable full pension threshold.
+For the Employee Pension Plan Part B, the reduction is based on three-tenths of one percent for each tenth of a year (3% per year) that the member is short of the applicable full pension threshold.

-Increases in Executive Pension Plan benefits are indexed on an ad-hoc basis at the discretion of the Board.
-All Employee Pension Plan - Part A benefits are protected against inflation at the rate of change in the Consumer Price Index calculated as the average of the Consumer Price Index for each month in the 12 month period ending on September 30th in the immediately preceding year.
+Increases in Executive Pension Plan and Employee Pension Plan - Part B benefits are indexed on an ad-hoc basis at the discretion of the Board.
+All Employee Pension Plan - Part A benefits are protected against inflation at the rate of change in the Consumer Price Index calculated as the average of the Consumer Price Index for each month in the 12- month period ending on September 30th in the immediately preceding year.

-In the event of death in service, 60% (50% for non-executive employee service) of the accrued benefit to date of death is payable to the individual's surviving spouse as a monthly lifetime pension or as a commuted lump sum in accordance with applicable federal pension legislation.
-In the event of death in retirement, 60% (50% for non-executive employee service) of the benefit is payable to the individual's surviving spouse as a monthly lifetime pension.
+In the event of death in service, 60% (50% for Employee Pension Plan - Part A) of the accrued benefit to date of death is payable to the individual's surviving spouse as a monthly lifetime pension or as a commuted lump sum in accordance with applicable federal pension legislation.
+For Employee Pension Plan - Part B, a commuted lump sum is payable in accordance with applicable federal pension legislation.
+In the event of death in retirement, 60% (50% for Employee Pension Plan - Part A) of the benefit is payable to the individual's surviving spouse as a monthly lifetime pension.